ibm-cloud-architecture/ibm-security-workshop/README.md

 All of the lab walkthroughs and documentation can be hosted locally.

-Host the documents by running the following commands in the repository:
+Host the documents by running the startDocs.sh script in the repository:
 ```
-mkdocs build
+chmod +x startDocs.sh

-mkdocs serve
+./startDocs.sh
 ```